rippinrobr/baseball-stats-db/README.md

   --dbtype {sqlite}  the database type you'd like to generate the schema for --dbpath DBPATH    SQLITE ONLY - the path for the newly created database
   ```

+_For all databases except SQLite the database referenced by the --dbname option must already exist_

   Since SQLite is currently the only supported database running the `create_database_schema.py` script really only requires one command line argument since `--dbtype` defaults to `SQLite`.
 Here's how to create the database: